F1 to make Covid-19 vaccines mandatory

 There remain uncertainties, particularly over whether genuine medical exemptions will be permitted.

-The decision to mandate vaccines, first revealed in the Times newspaper, could lead to a relaxation of Covid restrictions within F1, such as reduced testing and a relaxation of the 'bubble' system designed over the last two years to minimise the impact of Covid.
+The decision to mandate vaccines, first revealed in the Times newspaper and confirmed by the FIA to BBC Sport, could lead to a relaxation of Covid restrictions within F1, such as reduced testing and a relaxation of the 'bubble' system designed over the last two years to minimise the impact of Covid.

 The policy is being mandated by the FIA, which was not immediately available for comment.